OliPicard/tubey.py/README.md

 <h2>credits</h2>
 Many Thanks to the wonderful people over at /r/learnpython. a massive Thanks to __love__ for providing me information on how to return variables, Without your help this project wouldn't have gotten off the ground.
+In addition thanks to Kenneth Love for helping with formatting the code patch (https://github.com/OliPicard/tubey.py/pull/1)

 a massive thank you to /u/michaelkepler for providing a basic syntax to use with etree and integrate the requests module for handling XML files.